austinkennedy/AIKR_QJE_Replication/final_analysis/README.md

 | `Sentiment_scores_other.csv` | The sentiment scores for "Optimism", "Pessimism", "Regression", and the "Progress" dictionary including words first used after 1643 |
 | `translations.csv` | Contains flags for volumes that are translations. |
 | `progress_scores_main.csv` | Scores for the "progress" dictonaries used in the main analysis (excluding words after 1643), as well as the 1708 dictionary. |

+Any files in the above list that are not created by Stages 1-3 can be downloaded from the `final_anlaysis_input` folder in the data repository.

 ## Scripts